WHVN

 WHVN (1240 AM; "La Verdad Charlotte") is a Spanish language religious radio station licensed to Charlotte, North Carolina, United States.
 The station is owned by Stuart Epperson's Truth Broadcasting Corporation.
-WHVN is licensed by the U.S. Federal Communications Commission (FCC) for digital HD operation.
-Although the station is not currently broadcasting in HD.
+WHVN is licensed by the U.S. Federal Communications Commission (FCC) for digital HD Radio operation, although the station is not currently broadcasting in HD.

 History

 Early years

 The station that would become WHVN on the 1240 frequency in Charlotte began operations in December 5, 1928 in Gastonia, North Carolina, on 1210 kHz, with the sequentially assigned call letters WRBU.
 Test broadcasts began on December 4.
 The station had a power of 100 watts and was licensed to the "A. J. Kirby Music Company".
 On November 29, 1930, the call sign was changed to WSOC, supposedly meaning "We Serve Our City"; three years later, the station moved from Gastonia to Charlotte.
 The 1941 North American Regional Broadcasting Agreement (NARBA), mandated a change in frequency to 1240 kHz.
 In the late 1950s, most stations on "Class IV" (local) frequencies were allowed to increase their daytime power to 1,000 watts, and WSOC increased their daytime power as well.
 Also in the 1950s the owners of WSOC brought to the air WSOC-FM at 103.7 MHz, and WSOC-TV on VHF channel 9.